-What amenities is the family interested in?
-Is a screened-in porch a necessity?
-Do you want to be away from it all, or close to a city setting?
-Are extras like beach chairs, barbecue grills, beach umbrellas, beach carts or coolers available and included in your rental home rate?
-Make a list of prioritized "necessities and preferences" from your group to help narrow your search to the most suitable home.
+What home features is the group trying to find?
+Do you simply want a property with a swimming pool, hot tub or beach volleyball court?
+Will the property need to be beachfront, downtown, or close to restaurants?
+Are extras like beach chairs, gas grills, beach umbrellas, buggies or coolers available and included with your rental home rate?
+Make a list of prioritized "necessities and preferences" from your company to help narrow your search to the most appropriate home.

-Be sure to include your best friend!
-While many vacation homes allow pets, rules and costs fluctuate per property.
-Many limitations could dismiss a prospective vacation property.
-Be sure you read agreements and contracts carefully.
+Remember to include your furrry friends.
+While many rentals permit cats and dogs, guidelines and fees vary per property.
+Make sure to study agreements and contracts carefully.
 Additional fees or deposits may be applied to your agreement.

-Re-read the description to confirm the home has everything that you need.
-If something is missing, the vacation rental management company may know of very similar homes that fit your wishes and budget..
+Re-read the description to make certain that the vacation home has everything that you need.
+If it is something is missing, the property management company may know of similar properties that better suit your preferences and budget..